kriber82/AdventOfCraft2024/exercise/kotlin/day17/thoughts.md

 - [How to use Either for error handling](https://proandroiddev.com/how-to-use-arrows-either-for-exception-handling-in-your-application-a73574b39d07)
 - https://www.conventionalcommits.org/en/v1.0.0/#summary
 - found it hard to come up with a good to express a test that combines gender + rest of EID
 - researching concise ways to work with either took some time and mental effort.
-Any feedback is welcome!
+  - Any feedback is welcome! (especially on EID.companion.parseYear ... there must be a better way to do this)
 - using property based tests everywhere could become too slow for large SW
+- wow, the property based tests found an actual bug: year = "+0" was parsed and probably should not have been
+-

 ### Test List:
 - [x] parse valid gender